df59/N-Queens-Solution-Finder/README.md

 Dustin Franklin,
 df59@uakron.edu

-Given a N*N board with the inital position of one queen, finds a possible solution for the arrangement of N queens such that no queen is currently threatened by a direct attack from another queen.
+Given a N*N chess board with the inital position of one queen, finds a possible solution for the arrangement of N queens such that no queen is currently threatened by a direct attack from another queen.
 If no solution exists, outputs "No solution".